boubouleuh/Nickel-BeamMP-Plugin/README.md

 - ;ip - retrieves the IP of a player on the server
 - ;noguest - choose if guests players can join
 - ;countdown - user command useful for racing
+- ;votekick - user can votekick an other user to kick him, lol its obvious
 - ;help - show all commands

 # Configuration